MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-G-Air-Carriers-Operators-Compensation-Hire-Certification-Operations/part-119-Certification-Air-Carriers-Commercial-Operators/subpart-A-General/section-119.1.md

 (6) Nonstop flights conducted within a 25-statute-mile radius of the airport of takeoff carrying persons or objects for the purpose of conducting intentional parachute operations.

-(7) Helicopter flights conducted within a 25 statute mile radius of the airport of takeoff if -
+(7) Helicopter flights conducted within a 25 statute mile radius of the airport of takeoff if—

 (i) Not more than two passengers are carried in the helicopter in addition to the required flightcrew;